bkrockx/Simple-Messaging-Queue/README.md

 => java -jar -Dspring.profiles.active=stage 'jar file constructed' (This will run the prodcuer and consumer)

-=>Afterfter the code is up and running you can either test it from the test file or via curl curl -X POST http://localhost:8911//producer/produceMessage \
+=>After the code is up and running you can either test it from the test file or via curl curl -X POST http://localhost:8911//producer/produceMessage \
 -d '{
 	"content": "aaa some value",